Mohamedaminhamdad/ModiCDPN/README.md

 1. go to config.py in lib folder and chose the config file config_Test.yaml as configuration file to test, choose the used network (e.g: ../Networks/model_quat_allo.checkpoint) to test the quat head architecture trained allocentricly.
 2. run the model using main.py in tools folder.
+### YOLOV-CSP
+1. The reported results using the predicted bounding boxes where obtained using YOLOv4-CSP [Link](https://github.com/WongKinYiu/ScaledYOLOv4/tree/aea215d495056132f91391f8e618682bef376338), where the config file for the network is found in [config](https://drive.google.com/drive/folders/1AN0I2MT63hLVvsYjbUEDW8FJQ08eQz4w?usp=sharing)
+2. The configurations for the YCB-V Dataset for YOLOv4-CSP are in the underlying folder. [coco](https://drive.google.com/drive/folders/1OZ3YoTNjos8afKma8CiSXmbKZP5RN6Kb?usp=sharing)
+3. The trained network weights for YOLOv4-CSP used to regress the bounding boxes can be found [here](https://drive.google.com/file/d/1Clbzh-aa8CIOz91ctQFJe-e8B5dFU3nG/view?usp=sharing).
+4. The Pose estimation Network was evaluated on Keyframe_yolo.json, generated using the predicted bounding boxes from the YOLOv4-CSP Network.
+5. The annotation File keyframe_yolo.json was generated using the file keyframeyolo.py